johanzi/gwas_gemma/README.md

 **Note: The phenotype file should be in unix format and should not contain empty lines.**

 <div id='section-id-35'/>

 ## VCF file preprocessing
 Consider a VCF file containing 100 *Arabidopsis thaliana*, but the phenotype of only 80 accessions is available.
 The VCF file must then be first subset to these 80 accessions before being used in gemma.
 The VCF file input for GWAS should not contains indels, singletons, and keep only biallelic positions (non-alternative position can be removed to reduce file size).
-Also, the calls should be filtered by their quality for every individual, for instance a quality of minimum 25 (GQ>=25) and a coverage of minimum 3 reads (DP>=3) to keep the genotype for a certain SNP and individual (GT field in VCF).
+Also, the calls should be filtered by their quality for every individual, for instance a quality of minimum 25 (GQ>=25) and a coverage of minimum 3 reads (DP>=3) to keep the genotype for an individual (GT field in VCF).
+If the quality for a sample is not reached, the GT is turned into no data (./.).

 <div id='section-id-41'/>

 ### Subset the vcf file
 list file `list_accessions_to_keep.txt` contains the ID of each accession on separate rows.
-Note that subsetting is also possible with vcftools but takes about 8x longer.
-The same is true for other steps, bcftools always perform better.
+Note that subsetting is possible with vcftools but takes about 8x longer.
+However, I use vcftools to filter genotype calls on quality and remove singletons as I did not find a simple equivalent command in bcftools (which surely exists).

 ```
 bcftools -S list_accessions_to_keep.txt file.vcf.gz > subset_80.vcf